bradhowes/keystrokecountdown/src/articles/slidingViews/index.md

     private var active: Kind = .histogram

     /**
-     @brief Add a view/button pair to the managed collection.
+     Add a view/button pair to the managed collection.

      Creates a new LowerView instance and if successful inserts it into the array of managed views

-     @param view the view to add
+     - parameter view: the view to add
-     @param button the button to associate with the view */
-    mutating func add(view: UIView, button: UIBarButtonItem) throws {
+     - parameter button: the button to associate with the view */ mutating func add(view: UIView, button: UIBarButtonItem) throws {
         guard let value = LowerView(view: view, button: button) else { throw Failure.MissingConstraint }